Coronavirus digest: Unions torn over Biden vaccine mandate | DW | 11.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Unions in the United States are divided over President Biden’s proposed vaccine mandate that could affect millions.
-Meanwhile, COVID-19 cases in New Zealand are on the rise.
+Unions in the US are divided over President Biden's proposed vaccine mandate, which could affect millions.
+Gorillas in Atlanta test positive.
+Meanwhile, COVID-19 cases in New Zealand are up.
 Follow DW for the latest.

 The labor movement in the United States is split over the sweeping new vaccine requirements brought in by President Joe Biden.